Web3MQ/madara-blockstm/README.md

 1. Deploy an ERC20 token.
 2. Deploy N accounts.
 3. Recharge transaction fees and ERC20 balances to the deployed N accounts.
-4. Build N transactions using N accounts, where each account transfers funds to an address calculated using N+1 Salt.
+4. Build N transactions using N accounts, where each account transfers funds to an address calculated using N+1 salt.
 This ensures that each transaction is unrelated.
 5. Send the built transactions and record the time taken for all transactions to be included in a block.

 ## Madara BlockSTM Benchmark Machine